 There are many perfect safe programs that violate those constraints.
 If you want to run one of those programs as eBPF, too bad!
 You need to rewrite it to satisfy the verifier.1 The good news, if you’re an eBPF fan, is that these restrictions gradually get looser as the verifier gets smarter in each kernel release.
 There are also some creative ways of working around these limits.

-But in general, eBPF programs are highly limited in what they can do.
-Serious processing—the kind required for handling the full scope of HTTP/2 traffic, or negotiating TLS handshakes, for example—cannot be done in pure eBPF.
-At best, eBPF can do a fraction of this work, calling out to user-space applications to handle the portions that are too complex to handle in eBPF.
+At best, eBPF can do a fraction of this work, calling out to user-space applications to handle the portions that are too complex to handle directly in eBPF.

 With the basics of eBPF under our belt, let’s get back to the service mesh.